Digital Marketing for Nonprofits – Making your Mark Online

 Online ad campaigns

-The average internet user spends 415 minutes per day online, which is 30% of a 24-hour period.
-You, as a nonprofit professional, can take advantage of this valuable time by inserting yourself into the digital advertising space.
-Some lucrative prospects in the digital space are social media ads, retargeted ads, and Google Ad Grants.
+The average internet user spends 395 minutes per day online, which is 30% of a 24-hour period.
+You can take advantage of this constant traffic by inserting yourself into the digital advertising space.
+Some lucrative prospects for nonprofits are social media ads, retargeted ads, and Google Ad Grants.

 A natural starting point for your nonprofit is social media promotions.
-Social media platforms offer paid advertising spots where scrollers will see your post interspersed in their feed.
-If you have a platform where most of your supporters are concentrated, that would be a great place to begin putting out ads for your events and fundraisers.
+Social media platforms offer paid advertising spots where users will see your post interspersed in their feeds.
+If most of your supporters are concentrated on a specific platform, look into that site’s policy for nonprofit advertisers.

-Additionally, your nonprofit can consider retargeted ads.
-This is when you serve promotions to people who’ve already visited your site.
+Additionally, your nonprofit can consider retargeted ads, which are promotions served to people who’ve already visited your site.
 There are two types of ad retargeting you can use:

-• Pixel-based retargeting is when browsers use cookies to notify retargeting platforms to serve ads based on the user’s search history on your website.
+• Pixel-based retargeting, which is when browsers use cookies to notify retargeting platforms to serve ads based on the user’s search history.

-• List-based retargeting works after you already have someone’s contact information in your database.
-Submit your contact data to a retargeting platform and they will serve ads to these users when they visit their sites.
+• List-based retargeting, which works after you already have someone’s contact information in your database.
+You’ll submit your contact data to a retargeting platform which will serve ads to these users when they visit sites that are part of the retargeting platform’s network.

-Retargeting ads are beneficial for zoning in on a particular group that shares an interest in your content.
+Retargeting ads are beneficial for honing in on a particular group with an interest in your content.
 You can jog their memory about your nonprofit and increase the likelihood that they’ll view your site.

-Another lucrative prospect for nonprofits using digital advertising is the Google Ad Grant program.
-This program awards $10,000 per month for nonprofit advertisements to appear on the top of Google search results.
-Plus, the program awards relevancy instead of size, so any nonprofit can participate, as long as they abide by Google’s eligibility requirements.
+Another lucrative digital advertising prospect for nonprofits is the Google Ad Grant program.
+This program awards $10,000 per month for nonprofits to spend on ad space on Google’s search engine results page.
+Plus, the program awards keywords based on relevancy instead of size, so almost any nonprofit can participate, as long as they abide by Google’s eligibility requirements.

-Whatever you choose, your nonprofit should tailor your ads to reach specific segments of your audience to ensure a positive return on investment.
-Online advertising presents the opportunity to capitalize on the immense crowd of internet users, which is steadily growing every day.
+Whatever method you choose, tailor your ads to reach specific segments of your nonprofit’s audience to earn a positive return on investment.

 Social media posts